Elias Riggs Monfort: Post Civil War

 After the war, he continued his studies at Hanover College, going about on crutches, and graduated in 1865.
 Having decided upon a legal career, he then entered the Cincinnati Law School, from which he graduated in 1867 and was admitted to the bar.

 Monfort was married September 6, 1867, to Emma A. Taylor, who died October 24, 1914.
 They had three children, Joseph Taylor Monfort, Hannah Louise Monfort Burtis, and Marguerite Moorhead Monfort Simrall.

 He began practice at Greensburg, Indiana and Cincinnati Ohio.
 He continued for eight years until failing health forced him to retire from the legal profession.
 He became prosecuting attorney of the Fourth Judicial Circuit District of Indiana (two years) later, a district attorney of the Twenty-Second District of Indiana (two years).
 Returning to Cincinnati to make his home, he later entered the service of The Herald and Presbyter, of which he rose to the position of editor in 1875 and continued as such for 20 years.

 In 1896, Monfort was elected clerk of the Court of Common Pleas of Hamilton County, Ohio and served one term.
 He was selected in 1899 by President McKinley to fill the responsible position of postmaster of the city of Cincinnati.
 One of the post offices under his administration was named after him.
 He held this position for 16 years, resigning January 1, 1915.
 He was a life member of the National Association of the Postmasters of the First Class and of the Ohio State Historical Society.

-Monfort became half owner of The Herald and Presbyter and was president of the Mamolyth Paint Company until 1914.
-At one time, he was a director and trustee of 14 different organizations.
-He was a loyal supporter of the Republican party and, fraternally, he was a thirty-second degree Mason, and a Knight Templar.
+Monfort became part owner of The Herald and Presbyter and served as president of the Mamolyth Paint Company until 1914.
+He also served as a director and trustee of 14 organizations.
+He supported the Republican Party and was a thirty-second degree Mason and a Knight Templar.